Old Post Office And Federal Building

 In recent years, Montgomery County has faced challenges relating to the decline of traditional manufacturing and the impact of economic recessions.
 However, the county has worked to diversify its economy by focusing on healthcare, education, and research sectors.
 Today, Montgomery County continues to be an important center of innovation and a vibrant community that values its history while embracing the opportunities of the future.

-This timeline provides a condensed summary of the historical journey of Montgomery County, Ohio.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Montgomery County, Ohio.

 • 1803: Montgomery County is established as part of the Northwest Territory.